 In the city of Omaha

-I live in Omaha where I’m able to do design work that emphasizes the importance of engaged neighborhoods, the arts, education, small business, and mass transit.
+I live in Omaha where I’m able to do design work that emphasizes the importance of community stewardship, engaged neighborhoods, the arts, education, small business, and mass transit.
 It’s design as civic engagement.

 Public-private initiative dedicated to actively facilitating the development of neighborhoods in the City of Omaha through communication, education, and advocacy.
 This community campaign was designed to allow neighborhoods to feel united while asserting their own individual strength and identity.